-How to Achieve Tight Blood Glucose Control with Type 1 Diabetes
+How to Achieve Tight Type 1 Blood Glucose Control

 When it comes to treating type 1 diabetes, keeping tight blood glucose control—that is, keeping your blood glucose levels as close to your goal range as possible—can prevent long-term diabetes complications such as eye damage, kidney damage, nerve damage, heart attacks, and strokes.
 But what exactly does having tight control (also known as intensive insulin therapy) mean in your daily life?
 Read on to find out about the basics of tight control.